THirsch62/ECE-445/README.md

 NetId: &nbsp;thirsch3, &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;bmaedge2, &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;nolanfo2
 TA: &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Angquan Yu

+## Februrary 21st, 2024
+We met today to revise our Design Document and started CAD modeling everything.
+We determined how much 3D printing would cost us and also placed an Amazon order through ECE Illinois for all parts we need to start our initial testing.

+## February 20th, 2024
+We finished a rough draft of our Design Document and reviewed it with our TA.
+We determined that our graphics should be more detailed and our verification steps should be more objective.

 ## February 19th 2024
 We started a rough draft of our Design Document.
 We plan to work on it tonight and tomorrow.
 This way, we'll have a good outline before meeting with our TA so we can get any help if needed.